 Rosa Parks hated the ways of her life.
 She had always dreamed of having freedom in her life.
 As she grew up, she went through different experiences that gave her courage and strength.

-One day, Rosa Parks had so much courage and strength that when her bus arrived to pick her up, she got on the bus, put her money in the slot, and sat in the front of the bus.
-Black people were supposed to sit in the back.
+One day, Rosa Parks had so much courage and strength that when her bus arrived to pick her up, she got on the bus, put her money in the slot, and didn't move from her place on the bus when the driver told her to.
+Black people were supposed to sit in the back [and the "back" changed according to how many white people needed a seat].
 The bus driver told her to move to the back, but she just sat there and refused to move.
 The driver called the police and they arrested Rosa Parks.

 The next day, Raymond Parks went to pick up Rosa from jail.
 When they got home, Rosa spoke about her time in jail.
 She had stood up to get a drink of water and the guard told her the drinking fountain was only for white people.
 This made her furious.

 On Dec.
 5, 1955, Rosa Parks, Martin Luther King, Jr. and JoAnn Robinson looked out of their windows, stood on street corners around the city and watched the yellow buses pass by.
 There were hardly any black riders since Rosa Park's arrest.
 It was a miracle.
 People stopped riding the buses all because of Rosa Parks.

 Soon, the police were informed of the people standing on the street corners watching the buses drive by.
 The police patrolled the streets to make sure that the black people were not bothering the other bus riders.
 The black people continued their boycott, and it was a success.

 A few months later, Rosa Parks once again started to climb aboard a bus.
 She stopped when she noticed a sign that read, "People don't ride the bus today.
 Don't ride the bus for freedom."
 She got off.

 Finally the rules for riding the buses were changed.
 The new rules said:

 1. Black and white people could sit wherever they wanted to sit.